 As a World War II story, “A Hidden Life” has none of the visceral nature of Malick’s “The Thin Red Line,” but it’s not meant to.
 This is part love story, part tragedy and part meditation on faith and conscience — and it’s wholly Malick in a way that is closer to “The New World” and “The Tree of Life” than his films since then.

-It’s frustrating at times but beautiful far more often, a substantial addition to a singular filmography.
+Frustrating at times but beautiful far more often, “A Hidden Life” is a luminous and substantial addition to a singular filmography.